owainlewis/cloudant-hs/README.md

 Cloudant.createDatabase localconfig "customers"

--- Add a document to the database Cloudant.createDocument localConfig "customers" customer
+-- Add a document to the database
+-- This will automatically serialize any document type with a ToJSON instance

+-- The signature for createDocument is
+-- createDocument :: ToJSON a => Config -> String -> a -> IO (Either String TF.OKResponse)

+Cloudant.createDocument localConfig "customers" customer
     where customer = Customer "Jack" "Dorsey" "jack@twitter.com"